fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 Let's give our classes an obfuscated name.
 Proguard would do this for non-Activity files, but the manifest needs to know the name of the class to launch, so this isn't obfuscated by default.

 `MainActivity -> c.java`
-package name renamed to c.c (minimum of two required) (also build.gradle)
+package name renamed to c.c (minimum of two required) (also `build.gradle`)

 We definitely won't be able to submit our APK to Google Play now, but our hypothetical user doesn't care.

 ### META-INF (3307 bytes, 33% reduction)
-`META-INF.mf` contains the v1 signature for the APK.
+`META-INF` contains the v1 signature for the APK.
 Let's try generating with only the v2 signature instead, as this offers better protection as it signs the full APK, rather than just the JAR.
-It should also remove the `META-INF.mf`, because in v2 the signing is located at the end of the ZIP file, and isn't visible in the APK analyser tool.
+It should also remove the `META-INF` files, because in v2 the signing is located at the end of the ZIP file, and isn't visible in the APK analyser tool.

 To do this, we'll simply uncheck the v1 signature checkbox in the Android Studio UI, when generating a signed APK.
 Only signing with v1 produces an APK of 3511 bytes, whereas only signing with v2 produces an APK of 3307 bytes.
 In v2 the `CERT.RSA` and `CERT.SF` have disappeared.
 We have a winner!